Travel ban

 A travel ban is one of a variety of mobility restrictions imposed by governments.
 Bans can be universal or selective.
 The restrictions can be geographic, imposed by either the originating or destination jurisdiction.
 They can also be based on individual status, such as health or vaccination, or as driving bans during extreme weather events.
 During the COVID-19 pandemic, governments banned entry by residents of some or all other countries.
+Motivations for travel bans vary in nature with some being economic while others being more so politically motivated.

 For example, if New Zealand decides not to allow travel to the country, the government stops issuing travel visas.
 Without a valid visa, citizens of other countries cannot enter.

+War-related travel bans

+During a war a country can decide to ban travel to a country or numerous ones even if it is a neutral party in that said conflict.
+One example is that of the United States in 1939 when it banned travel to any country that was at war with the 1939 Neutrality Act in response to the outbreak of World War II in Europe that year despite being a neutral party at the time.
+Another example from that decade coming from the United States is that of the 1937 Neutrality Act which banned US citizens from travelling on any ship that was owned by or registered to a country that was at war.

+Travel bans relating to wars can also be gender-specific as well with one example being when Ukraine in 2022 banned all males aged 18 to 60 from leaving the country because of the Russian invasion of Ukraine.
+A travel ban can also be instituted by a supranational union.
+One example of this is when the European Union banned air travel to Russia in response to the Russian invasion of Ukraine.
+During the Russian invasion of Ukraine several European countries banned Russians from travelling to their respective countries.